New Exhibit Delves Deep - Showcases Congressional Investigations

 In "Congress Investigates," visitors will explore the history of 18 investigations, from the very first investigation conducted by the House of Representatives in 1792 to investigations conducted in the 1980s.
 Topics include the Watergate investigation of the 1970s, the Pecora investigation of the 1929 stock market crash, comic books and juvenile delinquency in the 1950s, and the investigation into the 1912 Titanic disaster.

 Baby boomers will be especially interested in items from the Watergate investigation.
 You’ll be able to see the address book belonging to Watergate burglar Bernard Barker – his entry of a White House phone number for “HH” was a critical piece of evidence that linked the break-in to President Richard Nixon’s re-election committee.

-There are many other treasured documents loaned from the National Archives and the Library of Congress that you won’t want to miss.
-Exhibition Hall, is open Monday through Saturday from 8:30 a.m. to 4:30 p.m.
-Twenty-minute Exhibition Hall Tours are available Monday through Friday, 11 a.m. and 1 p.m.; Saturday, 11 a.m., noon, 1 p.m., 2 p.m.
-No reservations or passes are needed to visit Exhibition Hall, which is located on the lower level of the Visitor Center, behind the plaster model of the Statue of Freedom.
+Exhibition Hall is open Monday through Saturday, 8:30 a.m. to 4:30 p.m.
+No reservations or passes are needed to visit Exhibition Hall, which is located on the lower level of the Visitor Center, behind the plaster model for the Statue of Freedom.